SherG/tester1/site/content/_index.md

 blurb:
   heading: Why ISF?
   text: >-
-    You'll marvel at your newfound strength and agility after completing your first year of our 5-star rated fitness program.
+    You'll be impressed by your newfound strength and agility after completing your first segment of our 5-star rated fitness program.
 Endorsed by medical researcher and long-term client Anne Moscona, M.D., our program is based in the very best exercise science.
 intro: